Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Binding button presses and motion events to the widget no longer removes internal bindings.
     * Setting ``html.maximum_thread_count = 0`` no longer disables threading.
 Use ``html.threading_enabled = False``.
     * :py:mod:`PIL` is now an optional dependency.
-I also recommend installing the new :py:mod:`tkinterweb-tkhtml-extras` package.
+I also recommend installing the new `TkinterWeb-Tkhtml-Extras <https://pypi.org/project/tkinterweb-tkhtml-extras/>`_ package.
     * The :attr:`.HTMLElement.widget` property now returns a Tk widget when used on ``<input>``, ``<textarea>``, ``<select>``, ``<iframe>``, and some ``<object>`` elements.
     * Fixed scrollbar flashes when the widget opens.
     * DOM objects now provide more useful information when printed.